DSOI-ALL/devops-microcosm/README.md

     - Click Apply and then click Save
 7. Build and Deploy!
     - In the Jenkins UI project view, click "Build Now" on left hand side of screen, or on the main dashboard click the icon to schedule a build
         - NOTE: One initial build must be completed in order to create the appropriate Jenkins workspace.
-This is workspace will be the home os the ZAP session files generated through
+This is workspace will be the home of the ZAP session files generated through
         ZAP GUI, as well as the ZAP vulnerability Reports.

 8. Add OwaspZap build step